Congratulations, you’re expecting!

-The Viability Scan is the first scan in your pregnancy journey.
-It is sometimes referred to as the “dating scan”, however our Viability Scan provides much more information about the fetus than just dating the pregnancy.
+The viability scan is the first early pregnancy scan in your journey.
+It is sometimes referred to as the “dating scan”, however our viability ultrasound scan findings provide much more information about the fetus than just dating the pregnancy.

 * For multiple pregnancies (i.e. twins, triplets, etc.) it is extremely important to know the type of placentation (do the babies share the same placenta or do they have separate placentas?).
 This is important for the prediction of certain complications.

-We use an advanced ultrasound scanner with unique high-resolution transabdominal or transvaginal probes.
-The best time for this scan is 7 weeks.
+We use an advanced pregnancy ultrasound scanner with unique high-resolution transabdominal or transvaginal probes.
+The best time for this vaginal scan is week 7 of pregnancy.

 The benefits of our viability scan include:

-If you are interested in better look on your baby and its surroundings we will offer you an internal (transvaginal) scan by our high-resolution 3D probe.
-This technology works as a microscope and in majority of the cases allows us to get an incredibly detailed views of your tiny baby, yolk sac and other structures (like on the image on the right).
+If you are interested in having a better look on your baby and its surroundings, we will offer you an internal scan (transvaginal) by our high-resolution 3D probe.
+This technology works as a microscope and in majority of the cases allows us to get an incredibly detailed view of your tiny baby, yolk sac and other structures (like on the image on the right).

-Based on corrected by viability scan dates of your pregnancy we can book your NIPT (non-invasive prenatal testing) appointment at earliest and most convenient for you date (from 10+0 weeks).
+We will offer you free pre-NIPT counselling, and based on corrected by viability scan dates of your pregnancy, we can book your NIPT (non-invasive prenatal testing) appointment at the earliest and most convenient date for you (from 9-10 weeks).

-The Nuchal Translucency (NT) / Dating scan is the first scan offered by NHS hospitals.
-NT scan is performed relatively late, only at 11-13 weeks, when you are already three months into your pregnancy.
+The nuchal translucency (NT) / dating scan is the first pregnancy scan offered by NHS hospitals.
+The NT scan is performed relatively late, only at 11-13 weeks, when you are already three months into your pregnancy.